mwiens91/scPBAL-janitor/README.md

 provided those are available to manipulate (though a directory without a recognized ID will be ignored).

-There's also an option to enforce a new or existing naming format on the common directory.
+There's also an option (or there will be eventually) to enforce a new or existing naming format on the common directory.

 ## Fun facts!